 Can life as we know it survive without Google lurking somewhere in the universe?
 We think not.
 At present, Google is a seemingly endlessly-tentacled octopus, with its fingers busily poking in every part of our digital life.
-Its software and hardware rule the globe and our souls so well we might well be its slaves.
+Google’s software and hardware rule the globe and our souls so well we might well be its slaves.
 Now, it might be time to fight back.
 To motivate you kindly dwell on the oft-proved assertion that the internet colossus often manipulates search results to favor its objectives.
 And that it’s more or less unrepentant pushing unwanted ads on us and keeping a goggle-eyed and beady look on whatever we might be up to online.

 Best Sites Like Google

 Now that you are properly whipped up with indignation it’s time to explore other alternatives to Google that don’t involve living in a cave for the rest of your life.
 Any worthy Google rivals out there?
 Let’s find out folks.
+Here are the best Google alternatives.

 This is the next biggest search engine site after Google.
 Propped up by Microsoft to give Google a sleepless nights or two, Bing comes with a constantly changing background that’s really thrilling and ensures you get an eyeful on a lot of different things, people, environments, animals and the like from day to day.
 For its heavy artillery Bing rocks sport scores, flight tracking, translate, operating calculations, spell checks and a list of other equally nifty features.
 Effortlessly integrating with Facebook and Apple devices and possessing its own mobile application Bing is clearly the main threat to Google and a very worthwhile Google search engine alternative.